aellispierce/aellispierce.github.io/_posts/2017-06-30-tdd-for-junior-developers.md

 need to make that happen.
 It serves the same purpose as writing an outline before you start on a paper.

+### Deciphering error messages

 The second reason that I think testing is extremely helpful is that it forces you to learn to decipher error messages.
 Obviously, with or without tests junior developers are going to see a lot of error messages and exceptions.
 Typically, new programmers struggle a lot with these.
-Often they don't read them at all, seeing that they've gotten an error they immediately go back to the last line of code they wrote and start playing with it to see if they can get the error to go away.
+Often they don't read them at all.
+Seeing that they've gotten an error, they immediately go back to the last line of code they wrote and start playing with it to see if they can get the error to go away.
 They are intimidated by the wall of text that comes with an error and don't know how to siphon out the important bits.

 Without tests, users are typically working in the browser.
 They see the rails exceptions when there is a large problem but they don't get the practice on more mundane things.
-With tests, if you have a typo in text that you expect page to have your test will fail.
-These small errors can be a big help in learning the important things to pay attention to, like line number, when deciphering an error message and can give much more practice then when you're just seeing occasional exceptions in the browser.
+With tests, if you have a typo in your text your test will fail.
+These small errors can be a big help in learning the important things to pay attention to, like line number, when deciphering an error message and can give much more practice than when you're just seeing occasional exceptions in the browser.

 There are other benefits I see from learning testing too.
-Like, for example, most other junior developers just aren't as familiar with TDD, so learning it yourself can give you a competitive advantage in job search and show that you care about your code quality.
+Like, for example, most other junior developers just aren't as familiar with TDD, so learning it yourself can give you a competitive advantage in the job search and show that you care about your code quality.
 Additionally, junior developers should ideally be looking for companies that test their code thoroughly, since that provides juniors a safety net when they're joining and nervous about making their first changes to production code.
-Having experience with testing will help these types of high quality companies find the candidate.
+Having experience with testing will help attract these types of high quality companies

 Many people think testing is too advanced for junior developers.
 I however think it was essential to my own development and one of the things that helped me